天美传媒

 The RCN recommends using an updated browser such as or

-Frequently asked questions: Scotland NHS pay increase 2024-25
+Frequently asked questions: Scotland NHS pay offer 2025-26 and 2026-27

-Find answers to your questions about the Scottish NHS pay increase for 2024-25.聽
+Find answers to your questions about the Scottish NHS pay offer for 2025-26 and 2026-27.聽

 Your pay is determined by your employer and not by the Scottish government.
 The Scottish government’s pay offer relates to staff working for NHS Scotland on Agenda for Change terms and conditions.
 However, many independent health and social care employers use NHS pay as a benchmark in setting pay.
 Increases in NHS pay often lead to increases in pay in other parts of the health and care sector.